laithsakka/Grafter/README.md

 * Install python3 if not installed

 #### Steps
-1. Generate the fused code as mentioned earlier by executing ``./generate_fused_code.sh`` in each of the three benchmarks directories.
+1. Generate the fused code **on the VM** as mentioned earlier by executing ``./generate_fused_code.sh`` in each of the three benchmarks directories.
 If you already did the steps before this should be already done.

 2. Copy the folder `` /home/grafter/Desktop/Grafter/benchmarks`` into the
 physical machine at some directory $DIR.

 3. Execute ``python3 RunExperiments.py -m MAX-SIZE`` in each of the benchmarks directories.
    * $DIR/benchmarks/AST to generate Figure 11 data.
    * $DIR/benchmarks/RenderTree/Grafter to generate Figure 9.b data.
    * $DIR/benchmarks/RenderTree/Treefuser to generate Figure 9.a data.